USS Kitkun Bay: Invasion of Lingayen Gulf

 On the evening of 8 January, Kitkun Bay was still screening Task Force 79, when at 18:06, a group of Japanese aircraft was detected approaching some 20 mi from the southwest.
-The fighters of Kitkun Bay and Shamrock Bay, which had been conducting air patrols at the time, were diverted to intercept the planes.
-However, two of the kamikazes evaded the screen, and at 18:55, soon after the sun had set, one of the kamikazes, a Japanese Oscar, started its dive upon Kitkun Bay.
-Undeterred by intense flak, it leveled off slightly at around 3000 yds, before smashing into her portside at 18:57, carving a 7 ft by 15 ft hole in her hull, part of which extended below the waterline.
-Fortunately for Kitkun Bay, the kamikaze's two 550 pound bombs did not arm and detonate, although the explosion of its fuel tank killed four men and ignited a fire.
-In addition, leading up to impact, a 5-inch/38 caliber anti-aircraft round fired, in an attempt to bring down the kamikaze, from one of her friendly escorting ships (likely an adjacent cruiser to starboard of the ship), burst near her bow under a gun sponson, killing and wounding several, with the blast sending a crewman into the water, where he had to be rescued by the ship's escorting destroyers.
+The fighters of Kitkun Bay and Shamrock Bay, which had been conducting air patrols at the time, were diverted to intercept the planes, but two of the kamikaze planes evaded the screen, and at 18:55, soon after the sun had set, one of them, a Japanese Oscar, started its dive upon Kitkun Bay.
+Undeterred by intense flak, it leveled off slightly around 3000 yds, before smashing into her portside at 18:57, carving a 7 ft by 15 ft hole in her hull, part of which extended below the waterline.
+Fortunately for Kitkun Bay, the kamikaze's two 550-pound bombs did not arm and detonate, although the explosion of its fuel tank killed four men and ignited a fire.
+In addition, leading up to impact, a 5-inch/38 caliber AAC round fired, in an attempt to bring down the kamikaze, from one of her friendly escorting ships (likely an adjacent cruiser to starboard of the ship) and burst near her bow under a gun sponson, killing and wounding several, with the blast sending a crewman into the water, where he had to be rescued by the ship's escorting destroyers.
 Altogether, the attack killed sixteen and wounded thirty-seven.